-Referral and transport is especially of prime importance if it is a case of exposure related illnesses.
-In such cases, you should plan a referral to the nearest appropriate health facility by keeping the CHO informed.
+Referral and transport is especially of prime importance if it is a case of heat stroke or the person presents with vomiting.
+In such cases, you should plan a referral to the nearest health facility by keeping CHO informed.

-Exposure related illnesses are mostly controlled with general measures or once treatment is completed and do not require follow up care for recovery.
-However, each case is different and if the MO or the CHO who treated the patient prescribes follow-up care (either due to any injuries or underlying disorder), you as the ASHA should help the patient maintain treatment compliance and aid in the patient's recovery.
+Heat related illnesses are mostly controlled with general measures or once treatment is completed and do not require follow up care for recovery.
+However, each case is different and if the MO or the CHO who treated the patient prescribes follow-up care (either due to any injuries or underlying disorder), you along with the ASHA should help the patient maintain treatment compliance and aid in the patient's recovery.